TLCFEM/suanPan-manual/docs/Basic/Compile.md

    the `suanPan` application itself.
 4. `SP_ENABLE_HDF5`: If enabled, `HDF5` will be used to provide support for [`hdf5recorder`](../Library/Recorder/Recorder.md).
 5. `SP_ENABLE_VTK`: If enabled, `VTK` will be used to provide support for visualization.
 It will be useful to generate `.vtk` files that can be used in `Paraview` for post-processing.
-If enabled, `VTK_DIR` needs to be set to the path of `VTK` installation.
-For example, `VTK_DIR=/usr/local/opt/vtk/lib/cmake/vtk-9.1`.
+If enabled, `VTK_PATH` needs to be set to the path of `VTK` installation.
+For example, `VTK_PATH=/usr/local/opt/vtk/lib/cmake/vtk-9.1`.
 6. `SP_ENABLE_CUDA`: `CUDA` needs to be installed manually by the user.
 If enabled, `CUDA` based solvers will be available.
 However, for dense matrix storage, only full matrix storage scheme is supported by `CUDA`.
 Note full matrix storage scheme is not favourable for FEM.
 It can, however, be used for sparse matrix solving and mixed precision solving.
 7. `SP_ENABLE_MAGMA`: `MAGMA` needs to be installed manually by the user.
 If enabled, `MAGMA` based solvers will be available.
-The variable `MAGMAROOT` needs to be set to find necessary files.
+The variable `MAGMA_PATH` needs to be set to find necessary files.
 8. `SP_ENABLE_ASAN`: If enabled, address sanitizer will be enabled.
 This is useful for debugging purposes.
 9.  `SP_ENABLE_CODECOV`: If enabled, compile options will be enabled to support code coverage report.
 10. `SP_ENABLE_AVX`: If enabled, compiler flags `-mavx` or `/arch:AVX` will be used. (~2011)